nio-blocks/timestamps/docs/elapsed_time_block.md

 ===
 - **Timestamp A**: An ISO timestamp string.
 - **Timestamp B**: An ISO timestamp string, in most cases this is the later of the two times, often corresponding to the present.

+Advanced Properties
+---
 - **Outgoing Signal Attribute** (advanced): Attribute of outgoing signals to contain the computed time delta, default `timedelta`
 - **Units** (advanced): Options for representing the total time delta.
   - *Days*: default `False`
   - *Hours*: default `False`
   - *Minutes*: default `False`
   - *Seconds*: default `False`
+  - *Include Milliseconds*: default `True`.
+When de-selected, milliseconds in incoming timestamps will be ignored.

 Examples
 ===